kyma-project/telemetry-manager/docs/user/03-traces.md

 ### No guaranteed delivery
 The used buffers are volatile.
 If the OTel collector instance crashes, trace data can be lost.

-### Single TracePipeline support
+### Multiple TracePipeline support

-Only one TracePipeline resource at a time is supported at the moment.
+Up to 3 TracePipelines at a time are supported at the moment.

 ### System span filtering
 System-related spans reported by Istio are filtered out without the opt-out option.
 Here are a few examples of such spans: